SameeckBhatia/Google-Certificate-Capstone/README.md

 ### Ask

-- A clear statement of the business task.
+A clear statement of the business task.
+  - Analyze usage patterns of Cyclistic bikes to develop a marketing strategy focused on casual rider to annual member conversion.

 ### Prepare

-- A description of all data sources used.
+A description of all data sources used.
+  - Data has been gathered from Divvy Bikes [system data](https://divvy-tripdata.s3.amazonaws.com/index.html).
+  - Data originates from a collaboration between the City of Chicago and Lyft.

 ### Process